 Research has shown that an estimated 40 percent of preventive engine problems are associated with the cooling system.
-Once initiated, these problems can spread through the lubrication, hydraulic, and transmission systems which damages components, causes scaling, clogs passages, and forms deposits.
+Once initiated, these problems can spread through the lubrication, hydraulic and transmission systems, damaging components, causing scale, clogging passages and forming deposits.

-Yet most cooling system problems are preventable.
+Yet, virtually all cooling system problems are preventable.